The Basics of How Pure Natural Wine is Made

 Racking.
 Removing sediment from the wine (or intentionally leaving it in).

 Bottling and aging.
 Letting the wine develop until it’s ready to drink.

 It’s within these steps that winemakers express themselves.
 A vineyard on a steep hill or next to a river, a later harvest instead of an earlier one, a longer period of contact between grape juice and its skins, stems, and seeds, a few days shorter fermentation — all these seemingly small decisions lead to the extraordinary range of styles and flavors in wine.

-Let’s take a closer look at how wine is made, from vine to bottle, and how each stage in the process affects a wine’s development.
+Let’s take a closer look at how natural wine is made, from vine to bottle, and how each stage in the process affects a wine’s development.

 Terroir is the unique environment in which grapes grow and how that environment influences the wine they become.
 For example, wine grown in mineral-rich soil (such as in Puglia, at the very southern tip of Italy), may have more minerality: tasting notes of briny seashells or wet stone.

 Many environmental factors encompass terroir.
 It’s a fascinating example of how a vineyard’s surroundings can influence wine before the grapes have even finished growing.

 A major part of a wine’s character depends on how its grapes were grown and harvested.